A list of tools, materials, behaviors, mindsets and methodologies not used in the EDS.

 Not being passionate about anything.

-(Never thought this would need to be said) Glorifying or promoting ideas based on nationalism, ultranationalism, fascism, totalitarianism, authoritarianism, blind patriotism, MGTOW, misogyny, religion, racism, sexism, fanaticism, cults of personality, etc.
+(Never thought this would need to be said) Glorifying or promoting ideas based on nationalism, ultranationalism, fascism, totalitarianism, authoritarianism, blind patriotism, MGTOW, misogyny, religiosity, conservatism, racism, sexism, fanaticism, cults of personality, etc. Fix your brain, please.

 Walking into Tarpits (Y-Combinator: Tarpit Ideas - What are Tarpit Ideas & How to Avoid Them) (Y-Combinator: Tarpit Ideas - The Sequel) (Y-Combinator: How to Get and Evaluate Startup Ideas) (Paul Graham: How to Get Startup Ideas)